Skip to main content

 Datetime

 Right hand side of datetime operator takes a datetime scalar type as input and always starts with @ token.
-Datetimes can be expressed in a fully supported format as @YYYY-MM-DD HH:MM:SS, in shorter variations like @YYYY-MM, or relative datetime
+Datetimes can be expressed in a fully supported format as @YYYY-MM-DD HH:MM:SS, in shorter variations like @YYYY-MM, or a relative datetime (relative to the current real world time) like @(last 7 days).

 OperatorExampleMeaningDescription